amckinney/backend-dev/docs/welcome.md

 ## Learning outcomes

-* Students will learn to operate autonomously in a realistic software engineering environment.
+* Learn to operate autonomously in a realistic software engineering environment.
+* Develop an HTTP server that defines a REST/JSON API.
+* Store data in a relational, SQL database.
+* Work with build systems and other automation techniques, such as CI workflows.
+* Unit and integration testing strategies.
+* Review code and provide constructive criticism.